Question Bank

 Correct!
 Wrong!

-Which is the most common Immunoglobulin?
+Which is the most common cause of metabolic acidosis in hospitalized patients?

 Correct!
 Wrong!